 We all know to SLIP, SLOP, SLAP to avoid getting sunburnt and limit our risk of skin cancer, but have you thought about protecting your animal’s skin from the sun?

 Animals can get sunburnt and risk getting skin cancers, just like people!
 Animals that are especially vulnerable to sunburns are the ones with areas of white/pale coloured skin, like pink noses, ears and bellies.
 Animal sunscreens are non-toxic and specially formulated for animals to be applied to these areas.

 Ask your animal's veterinarian about the best sunscreen for your animal's skin.

-Never use human sunscreen on your pet – many contain ingredients that are toxic to animals.
+Remember: never use human sunscreen on your pet – many contain ingredients that are toxic to animals.

 On a hot day, a parked car can become like an oven in no time.
-Even with the windows open, being in a parked car could lead to fatal heat stroke for your pet within seconds!
+Even with the windows open, being in a parked car could lead to fatal heat stroke for your animal within seconds!
 Make sure your family and friends never leave their animals alone in a parked vehicle.

-If your dog likes swimming then one of the best activities you can do in summertime or hot weather is swimming.
+If your dog likes swimming, then one of the best activities you can do in summertime or hot weather is swimming.
 Instead of walking your dog, take them for a swim.
 Swimming with your dog and an adult is super fun!

 Do not leave pets unsupervised around a pool.
 Many pools do not have steps or ramps – dogs do not have legs that are good at climbing ladders or arms that are able to pull themselves up and out of a pool.
 They can easily get stuck and possibly drown.

 Dry your pets well after swimming.
-Remember, heat + wet skin/coat = skin infections.
+Remember - heat + wet skin/coat = skin infections.

 Different dogs have different types of coats.
-Some dog’s coats are designed to help keep them cool in warm weather, with the layers of their coats protecting them from overheating and sunburn.
+Some dogs' coats are designed to help keep them cool in warm weather, with the layers of their coats protecting them from overheating and sunburn.